West Byfleet: Amenities

 The Waitrose food supermarket, built in 1989, lies at the centre of the village.
 Some 70 shops now trade offering a variety of goods as well as services such as hairdressing, beauty treatments, estate and employment agents.
-All the joint stock banks are represented.
+All but one of the retail banks have closed their local offices.

-This retail offering has made it for such services a focal point for other neighbouring settlements of: Pyrford, New Haw, Woodham, Byfleet and Ripley and an alternative to Woking.
-In the 2010s fashion and style shops have complimented the stores offered (e.g. Carmel Snow and Blush).
+This retail offering has made West Byfleet a focal point for other neighbouring settlements such as Pyrford, New Haw, Woodham, Byfleet and Ripley although Woking remains the main shopping centre for the area.
+In the 2010s fashion and style shops have complimented the stores offered.
 An art gallery and vintage gift emporium have also established a West Byfleet focus.

 West Byfleet has a large number of restaurants for its size.
-Three coffee shops, an Italian, London House fine dining, a North Indian, a South Indian, a Chinese restaurant and a Chinese takeaway, a pizza takeaway, a wine bar and a Subway are all contained in the small village centre.
+Three coffee shops, an Italian, a North Indian, a South Indian, a Chinese restaurant and a Chinese takeaway, a pizza takeaway, a wine bar and a Subway are all contained in the small village centre.
+There is also West Byfleet Social Club that was established in 1912.
+Fine dining can, at times, be possible.
 Although there is a small amount of turnover, the number tends to remain the same down the years.

-During the 2010s, the 1960s developments which formed much of the centre of the village were ageing, and there was a long period of redevelopment planning by various potential builders.
-In 2020 much of the village was boarded up in preparation for demolition.
-This meant the loss of the post office, a chemist and a number of other retailers.
-The redevelopment is expected to take till 2023, and is expected to create many flats and new retail outlets, plus a village square.
+The 1960s development comprising multi-story offices and ground floor shops and a public library which occupied a block at the centre of the village was demolished in 2020 after a long period of redevelopment planning by the local authorities and various potential builders.
+This meant the loss of the post office, library, two chemists and a number of other retailers.
+The redevelopment is expected to take until early 2024, and is expected to create many flats and new retail outlets, plus a village square.

-The Basingstoke Canal with its tree-lined path to Woking, the Aldershot Urban Area and Basingstoke passes straight forming the north-west border of the village of West Byfleet.
-An old lady told there was a story of Ghost seen at Woodham Lock on the Basingstoke Canal.

 The town has one main football club, West Byfleet Albion (not to be confused with West Bromwich Albion) who play in the Guildford and Woking Alliance League.